The literary life of EDWARD JAMES, author,reviewer, occasional poet and former pension adviser to the government of Kyrgyzstan

 In 1999 an expatriate Englishman, Richard Nathan, set out to make the same journey on foot in the reverse direction, starting out from his home in Nova Scotia.
 Accompanied by his dog Ulisses he completed the walk in nine moths, two months less than David Ingram.

-‘Ah, yes!’ you may say, but Nathan was travelling through settled territory, over know routes and among friendly people.
+‘Ah, yes!’ you may say, but Nathan was travelling through settled territory, over known routes and among friendly people.
 But who is to say that the same was not true of David Ingram?

-But why were these defenceless sailors who set off into the unknown literally naked (the local Indians had stripped then of all their clothes and possessions) not speedily annihilated?
+But why were these defenceless sailors who set off into the unknown literally naked (the local Indians near where they were stranded had stripped then of all their clothes and possessions) not speedily annihilated?
 De Soto’s army of 600 men and 220 horses had landed in Florida in 1539 and after repeated battles only a handful escaped to New Spain in 1543.
 The answer is probably that the Englishmen were so obviously defenceless that they posed no threat.
 They did not kill and plunder, they did not want to be conquerors, Ingram and his two faithful companions simply wanted to go home and the others preferred to stay with the Indian girls.
-As Ingram said, the Indians were very friendly if they were treated courteously.
+As Ingram said, the Indians were very friendly if they were ‘treated courteously,.

 The co-operation of the Indians can account for the speed of the journey.
 Ingram mentions that at some of the rivers the Indians had to carry then across.
 We cannot excuse the elephants, but the land the English eventually settled may well have been very different to the one David Ingram witnessed.
 If only he had been a more reliable witness.